We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: System Design

 \subsection{Contextual Bandit Modeling}

-In this subsection, we formally define the contextual bandit problem, and show how it can model the advertising strategy recommendation problem.
-In this problem, the agent is the strategy recommender system, and all advertisers visiting the system constitute the environment that the agent faces.
-When any advertiser enters the recommendation web page, the agent needs to estimate the appropriate $\mathbf{w}$ for each of the advertiser’s ad unit to be recommended based on the advertiser's profile and historical behaviors observed by the agent.
-With the advertiser's demand, we can easily derive the bidding strategy and simulate the corresponding advertising performance.
-Then, for each ad unit, the agent displays the predicted advertising performance to the advertiser.
-The advertiser’s adoption behavior can be regarded as the reward of the environment to the agent when they adopt or reject recommendations.
+In this subsection, we formulate the contextual bandit problem to model the advertising strategy recommendation.
+We formally define the notions of \emph{agent}, \emph{state}, \emph{action} and \emph{reward} in the context of strategy recommendation.
+The \emph{agent} is the strategy recommender system, and all advertisers visiting the system constitute the environment.
+When an advertiser enters the recommender system, the agent needs to estimate an appropriate preference vector $\mathbf{w}$ for each of the advertiser’s ad campaigns based on the advertiser's information and historical behaviors of strategy adoption observed by the agent.
+With the advertiser's preference vector, we can derive the optimal bidding strategy and the corresponding advertising performance through the ad auction simulator.
+Then, for each ad campaign, the agent displays the recommended bidding strategy and estimated advertising performance to the advertiser.
+The advertiser’s adoption behavior (adopt or reject the recommendation) can be regarded as the \emph{reward} of the environment to the agent.
 We summarize the state $\mathcal{S}$, action $\mathcal{A}$, and reward $\mathcal{R}$ of the contextual bandit problem as follows:

 \begin{enumerate}